melissamcewen/uniquepetz/src/fix-personality.md

 ---
 layout: layouts/page.njk
-tags: pages
+tags: ['pages', 'guides']
-category: guides
+description: Boring personality?
+You can edit that too!
-title: Guide- Fixing a glitched personality
+title: Fixing a glitched personality
 ---